erencansev/weather-forecast/README.md

 ### Requirements ⚙️

+---

 To run the project, you will need the following software and tools:

 - [Node.js](https://nodejs.org/) (comes with npm)

+### Technologies Used ⛓️

+---

+This project makes use of the following technologies:

+- React.js
+- Chart.js
+- PureCSS
+- Weatherbit API

 ## Installation 🔨